nghtf/rcscan/README.md

 # rcscan
-Minimalistic parser for rc-files
+Minimalistic parser for .rc files

-== Overview
+## Overview

 Package provides minimalistic access to parameters stored in old-fashined .rc-like configuration files (similar to .toml, but not)